 Why is the sculpture of Queen Nefertiti so special?

-What makes this 50 cm tall sculpture so unique is the fact bust portraits consisting of ONLY the head and shoulders were extremely rare during this period.
-Some scholars believe that this piece may have simply been a model for the artist to follow in order to complete other paintings, carvings, or full body sculptures of the beautiful queen.
+What makes this 50 cm tall sculpture (pictured above) so unique is the fact that sculptures of a bust — consisting of ONLY the head and shoulders — were extremely rare during this period.
+Because of that, some scholars believe that this piece may have simply been a model (a 3-D sketch) for the artist to follow in order to complete other paintings, carvings, or full body sculptures of the beautiful queen.
 (Ironically what may have been a basic artist's 'sketch' has become one of the most copied pieces of ancient Egyptian art.)